 An application programming interface (API) is a software intermediary that enables different applications, systems or IoT devices to exchange data and communicate with each other without human intervention.
 APIs are essential for numerous business functions in the current digital economy, but they don’t work unless they are properly integrated with other APIs they’re designed to interact with.

-Integration allows APIs to share data in real time, helping end-users save time and money while ensuring shared data is consistent, timely and accurate.
+Integration allows APIs to share data in real-time, helping end-users save time and money while ensuring shared data is consistent, timely, and accurate.

 The different types of API